 If you need to change the way you log in to Basecamp - that's easy!
 Go to the Change my login page.
 From there, adjust your settings and choose the way you'd like to login!
 You can set up Google sign-in or change your password.

-Enable two-factor authentication to secure your account by heading to your avatar, clicking on
+Enable two-factor authentication to secure your account by clicking the

 On the next page, click